B-Mohammed2/canvas/README.md

 Scenario 2: Undo and Redo Actions
 Given that I have drawn something on the canvas,
-When I click on the "Undo" button, the last action should be undone and return the canvas to its previous state.
+When I click on the "Undo" button, the last action should be undone and return the canvas one action back with each click.
 And if I click on the "Redo" button, the undone action should be restored.
 ![](assets/image/screenshot/user-stories/undo.png)
 ![](assets/image/screenshot/user-stories/redo.png)